-In the main menu, select the Robot Setting > Mounting menu.
+In the main menu, select the C Robot Setting > Mounting menu.

-- 3. Depending on the tilt of the ground where the robot arm's base is installed, set the angle accordingly. - If installed on the ground, press 0°, if installed on the ceiling, press 180°
+- 3. Depending on the tilt of the ground where the robot arm's base is installed, set the angle accordingly. - If installed on the ground, then press 0°, if installed on the wall, press 90°, or if installed on the ceiling, press 180° to set the tilt value more quickly.

-• You can touch the gauge or press the left/right © © buttons to fine tune the tilt for the X/Y axis.
+• You can touch the gauge or press the left/right c ் buttons to fine tune the tilt for the X/Y axis.

-- You can touch the input window to enter the angle value directly. - 4.
-Press the Apply button to apply the settings to the system. - Press the Cancel button to revert to the previous settings.
+- o You can touch the input window to enter the angle value directly. - 4.
+Press the Apply button to apply the settings to the system.

+Press the Cancel button to revert to the previous settings.